SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-tasks.md

 For example, we need to create the next route:

 John needs to deliver our products to three customers on 18th of March, from 10 AM to 4 PM.
-His car has a tracker with id 669673.
+His car has a tracker with ID 669673.
 He can't get late because our customers will wait for production at the exact time and if he is late - the checkpoint will be considered failed.
 This is how we know about the quality of delivery.
 Also, I know that he needs a minimum of 10 minutes to hand over the goods to the client and fill out the documents.

 In this case, every `checkpoint` object will have the next parameters:

-* `tracker_id` - an id of the tracker to which checkpoint should be assigned.
+* `tracker_id` - an ID of the tracker to which checkpoint should be assigned.
 * `location` - location associated with this checkpoint. cannot be null.
 * `label` - the name of the checkpoint.
 * `description` - a note about the checkpoint.
 * `from` and `to` - the time when this checkpoint should be completed.
 * `external_id` - this is a delivery code.
 It is necessary for a checkpoint because I have the plugin "Courier on the map".
-  Customers can specify this id to the plugin and see - where the driver at the moment.
+  Customers can specify this ID to the plugin and see - where the driver at the moment.
 * `max_delay` - the employee may be late with the execution for a maximum of this time in minutes.
 In our case, it is 0 minutes.
 * `min_stay_duration` - the task will not be considered completed if the employee spends less than this time in the task's zone.
 * `tags` - for every client, I created a tag.
 This allows me to keep statistics and facilitate the search for delivery to